rollepolle98/School_District_Analysis/README.md

 Now that we have completed the analysis with and without ninth graders from Thomas High School we can clearly see how the data was affected.

-- The district summary was slightly affected in that passing math % decreased by .6% (75% to 74.4%), passing reading % decreased by .8% (86% to 85.2%), and overal passing % decreased by .6% (65% to 64.4%)
+### - The district summary was slightly affected in that passing math % decreased by .6% (75% to 74.4%), passing reading % decreased by .8% (86% to 85.2%), and overal passing % decreased by .6% (65% to 64.4%). (as seen below)

 #### District Summary without altering 9th graders scores at Thomas High School.